loqusion/typix/docs/recipes/specifying-sources.md

 # Specifying sources

-A number of derivations in Typst.nix accept source trees as parameters, such as [`src`](../api/derivations/mk-typst-derivation.md#src), [`fontPaths`](../api/derivations/mk-typst-derivation.md#fontpaths), and [`localPaths`](../api/derivations/mk-typst-derivation.md#localpaths).
+A number of derivations in Typix accept source trees as parameters, such as [`src`](../api/derivations/mk-typst-derivation.md#src), [`fontPaths`](../api/derivations/mk-typst-derivation.md#fontpaths), and [`localPaths`](../api/derivations/mk-typst-derivation.md#localpaths).
 Specifying